ArdenB/TSSRESTREND/NCdemo/README.md

 The first script that needs to run is [S00_SetupMetadata.py](./S00_SetupMetadata.py).
 This script saves a json file that is passed between all the following scripts with metadata about the run.
 It has six possible command line arguments:

 ###### optional args: ######

-  -h, --help            show this help message and exit -c, --coarsen 		The size of the box used to downscale data.
+  -h, --help            show help message and exit

+  -c, --coarsen 		The size of the box used to downscale data.
 Defualt = zeros.
-Must be an int -y, --yearly          When calculating TSS-RESTREND, report values in change per year not Total Change.
+Must be an int

+  -y, --yearly          When calculating TSS-RESTREND, report values in change per year not Total Change.
 Defualt is Total Change

   --maxacp MAXACP       The maximum accumulation period in months.
 Must be an int. defulat = 12.See TSSRESTREND R package documentation.

   --maxosp MAXOSP       The maximim ofset period in months.
 Must be an int. defulat = 4.See TSSRESTREND R package documentation.

   --photo 				The photosyenthetic pathyway to fit for calculating the CO2 effect size.
 Possilbe argumenst: {"C3andC4","C3","C4"}

   -a, --archive         Archive existing infomation.json file rather than overwriting it

 There are two scripts used to process files.
 The primary one is [S01_processingnetcdf.py](S01_processingnetcdf.py) which opens the vegetation, precipitation and temperature netcdf files then creates 3 .csv files that can be read in my R.  The second is the [ProcessingPipline.py](ProcessingPipline.py) script which is only usefull for downscaling